-Service Name SECURE RESIDENTIAL TREATMENT Arrange for medical, pharmacology, psychological, dental, vision, dietary, pastoral, emergency medical, laboratory and other diagnostic/treatment or ancillary services as needed. • Face-to-face with a psychiatrist at a minimum of every 30 days or as often as medically necessary. • 42 hours of active treatment available/provided weekly, seven days per week, which includes therapy, psychoeducation, and skill building.
-Connection to community-based resources to assist in transition to community living.
-Medication management, administration and self-administration, and medication education Psychiatric and nursing services Individual, group, family therapy, and substance use disorder treatment as appropriate Psycho-educational services focus on restoring and supporting functioning.
-This includes skill building for adult daily living, social/leisure, community living, family education, vocational/educational, financial, and other areas as determined by the needs of the individual.
-All services must be culturally sensitive Length of Length of service is individualized and based on clinical criteria for admission and continuing stay, as well as the Services individual's ability to make progress on individual treatment/recovery goals.
-The anticipated duration of the service will be documented in the treatment plan.
-Staffing Medical Director: Psychiatrist Program Director: APRN, RN, LMHP, LIMHP, or provisional or licensed clinical psychologist • Direct Care staff shall have demonstrated skills and competencies in treatment with individuals with a behavioral health diagnosis, demonstrated by at least one of the following: two years lived experience; two years' direct care experience in a human service field; two years of training in a human service field; or a bachelor's degree or higher in psychology, sociology, or related human service field, which is preferred.
-Therapist: Provisional or licensed Psychologist, LIMHP, APRN, PLMHP, LMHP, LADC Nursing: 24 hours per day.
-APRN, RN with psychiatric experience Staffing Ratio • 1 direct care staff to 4 individuals during awake hours (day and evening shifts); 1 awake staff to 6 individuals with on-call availability of additional support staff during sleep hours (overnight); access to on-call, licensed mental health professionals 24/7 Appropriate care staff coverage to provide a variety of recovery/rehabilitative, therapeutic activities, and groups for clients throughout weekdays and weekends.
-RN services are provided in a ratio sufficient to meet care needs Therapist to individual, 1 to 8
+Service Name SECURE RESIDENTIAL TREATMENT • Arrange for medical, pharmacology, psychological, dental, vision, dietary, pastoral, emergency medical, laboratory and other diagnostic/treatment or ancillary services as needed. • Face-to-face with a psychiatrist at a minimum of every 30 days or as often as medically necessary.
+42 hours of active treatment available/provided weekly, seven days per week, which includes therapy, psychoeducation, and skill building. • Connection to community-based resources to assist in transition to community living. • Medication management, administration and self-administration, and medication education Psychiatric and nursing services • Individual, group, family therapy, and substance use disorder treatment as appropriate • Psycho-educational services focus on restoring and supporting functioning.
+This includes skill building for adult daily living, social/leisure, community living, family education, vocational/educational, financial, and other press as determined by the press of the individual other areas as determined by the needs of the individual.
+Langth of • All services must be culturally sensitive Length of service is individualized and based on clinical criteria for admission and continuing stay, as well as the Length of Services individual's ability to make progress on individual treatment/recovery goals.
+The anticipated duration of the service Services will be documented in the treatment plan.
+Staffing Medical Director: Psychiatrist e e e e e e e e e e e e e e e e e e e Program Director: APRN, RN, LMHP, LIMHP, or provisional or licensed clinical psychologist Direct Care staff shall have demonstrated skills and competencies in treatment with individuals with a behavioral health diagnosis, demonstrated by at least one of the following: two years lived experience; two years' direct care experience in a human service field; two years of training in a human service field; or a bachelor's degree or higher in psychology, sociology, or related human service field, which is preferred.
+Therapist: Provisional or licensed Psychologist, LIMHP, APRN, PLMHP, LMHP, LADC • Nursing: 24 hours per day.
+APRN, RN with psychiatric experience Staffing Ratio • 1 direct care staff to 4 individuals during awake hours (day and evening shifts); 1 awake staff to 6 individuals with on-call availability of additional support staff during sleep hours (overnight); access to on- call, licensed mental health professionals 24/7 • Appropriate care staff coverage to provide a variety of recovery/rehabilitative, therapeutic activities, and groups for clients throughout weekdays and weekends. • RN services are provided in a ratio sufficient to meet care needs Therapist to individual, 1 to 8